-“I thank you for the information, the tea, and you offer of friendship.
+“I thank you for the information, the tea, and your offer of friendship.
 I feel that I need to beg your pardon though.
-I have business to attend to.”
+I have a business to attend to.”

 “Very well.
 Grey will show you both out.
 It was a pleasure to meet you Oroboros San.
 I look forward to our next meeting.”